 If you’re looking for an off-the-beaten-track, tranquil retreat, then you should consider staying in Doi Mae Salong.

-64km away from the city centre, Mae Salong is still within the Chiang Rai province, but gives you a glimpse at Thai life in a traditional mountain settlement.
+About 64 km away from the city centre, Mae Salong is still within the Chiang Rai province but gives you a glimpse at Thai life in a traditional mountain settlement.

 You can choose to escape the world in either a reasonably priced mountain-top resort, a quaint boutique hotel or a welcoming guesthouse.

 Centrally located in Chiang Rai, within walking distance or a short drive to the sights, the Backpack Hostel is a great choice for all types of travelers.
 Walking street and the night market are also just a few minutes away on foot.